bhk/scam/reference.md

 [Special form]

-    (for VAR VECTOR EXPR)
+    (for VAR VECTOR BODY)

-`for` iterates over items in a vector, evaluating EXPR for with VAR bound to an item, constructing a new vector with the results of EXPR.
+`for` iterates over items in a vector, evaluating BODY for with VAR bound to an item, constructing a new vector with the results of BODY.
 Example:

     > (for x [[1 2] [3 4]]
     +     (reverse x))